prashanthyadamala/prashanthyadamala.github.io/_portfolio/portfolio-1.md

 Introduction
 ------
 The goal of this project is the analyse the data analyst job postings in Power BI to help me better understand the opportunities available to me during my job hunt.
 This project would give me an overview of the jobs in a Power BI report as well as narrow down jobs that I want to apply for immediately using filters.
 The data used in this project was scrapped from LinkedIn Australia using Python in Jupyter Notebooks.
-To go directly to the Power BI report click <a href="#data_analysis_and_visualization">here</a>.

 Data Collection
 ------